 Gender Pronouns: she, her, hers

-Maria began her activism over twenty years ago as a high school student living along the U.S./Mexico border during a time when state legislation was proposed that criminalized immigrant families and youth.
-This hostile environment resulted in Maria and her fellow Latino schoolmates being removed from their schools.
+Maria began her activism over twenty-five years ago as a high school student living along the U.S./Mexico border during a time when state legislation was proposed that criminalized immigrant families and youth.
+This hostile environment resulted in Maria and her fellow Latinx schoolmates being removed from their schools.
 Despite the discrimination she faced, she completed her studies and later earned degrees from UC Berkeley and Harvard University.
 The experience taught her the importance of lifting up her voice through collective action to ensure disadvantaged students have access to a quality education.

 Maria's work with InnerCity Struggle has resulted in a wide range of improvements within Eastside schools as well as schools throughout the Los Angeles Unified School District.
-In the last few years, Maria's leadership has helped win several breakthrough victories; new schools for the Eastside, a district-wide policy focused on preparing all students for college, increased funds for schools, smaller learning environments in Eastside high schools and an expansion of school-based health services.
+In the last few years, Maria's leadership has helped win several breakthrough victories; new schools for the Eastside, a district-wide policy focused on preparing all students for college, increased funds for high-need schools, smaller learning environments in Eastside high schools and an expansion of school-based health services.
 After years of demanding that all students be prepared for college, the tide is changing.
-Graduations rates in the Eastside are rising and more students are informed about what is needed to succeed.
+Graduation rates in the Eastside are rising and more students are informed about what is needed to succeed.